-Praise, recognition and high salary aren’t nearly as important as long as he or she can feel busy and useful.
+Praise, recognition, and a high salary aren’t nearly as important as long as they can feel busy and useful.

 ISFP stands for

-- Introverted.
-Being introverted means that you prefer to focus internally on your own thoughts and feelings.
-Despite the fact that ISFPs like to be around other people, they still need plenty of time alone to rest and reflect.
+Introverted.
+Being introverted means you prefer to focus internally on your thoughts and feelings.
+Although ISFPs like to be around other people, they still need plenty of time alone to rest and reflect.

-- Sensing.
-Being a sensor means that you are a practical and grounded person who prefers facts and details rather than abstract ideas and concepts.
+Sensing.
+Being a sensor means you are a practical and grounded person and prefer facts and details rather than abstract ideas and concepts.
 Typical sensors don’t worry much about the future and don’t obsess about the past; instead, they prefer to live in the here and now.

-- Feeling.
-Having a feeling style means that you are a warm and nurturing person who prioritizes relationships and makes decisions based on gut feelings.
+Feeling.
+Having a feeling style means you are a warm and nurturing person who prioritizes relationships and makes decisions based on gut feelings.

-- Perceiving.
-Having a perceiving style means that you don’t believe in planning and prefer to stay open and flexible.
+Perceiving.
+Having a perceiving style means you don’t believe in planning and prefer to stay open and flexible.
 Generally, all perceivers are spontaneous people.

 ISFP Cognitive Functions

-Myers-Briggs works (MBTI assessment), Keirsey Temperament Sorter and works of many others who expanded on the subject of the 16 personalities are based on Jung’s original insights.
+Myers-Briggs MBTI assessment, Keirsey Temperament Sorter, and works of many others who expanded on the subject of the 16 personalities are based on Jung’s original insights.
 You can learn more about it here.

 Other names for ISFP